Azure/azure-service-operator/docs/hugo/content/ADR-2023-03-Post-Reconciliation-Extension.md

 The current behaviour of Azure Service Operator (ASO) is to set the `Ready` status on a resource by default after a successful creation of a resource.

-For some resources, this is not ideal as we need to check the status of a created resource post reconciliation and set a condition accordingly.
+For some resources, this is not sufficient as there may be additional steps required after initial creation of the resource.
+We need the ability to check the status of a created resource post reconciliation and set a condition accordingly.

 An example of this: